sara-sabr/ITStrategy/Strategies/UmbrellaFund.md

 ##### Development

-ESDC's R&D team (and other opt-in ESDC development teams) will turn the business request into PoCs on fully open cloud instances, funded by the Umbrella Fund
+ESDC's R&D team (and other opt-in ESDC development teams) will turn the business request into PoCs on fully PoCs on self-managed cloud instances, with the source code published under an open source licence, funded by the Umbrella Fund

 ##### Approval

-The business through the Innovation Hub will approve and sponsor the project.
+The business through the Innovation Lab will approve and sponsor the project.

 ##### Transition